apache/pekko/docs/src/main/paradox/stream/stream-refs.md

-Since these timeouts are often very different based on the kind of stream offered, and there can be many different kinds of them in the same application, it is possible to not only configure this setting globally (`akka.stream.materializer.stream-ref.subscription-timeout`), but also via attributes:
+Since these timeouts are often very different based on the kind of stream offered, and there can be many different kinds of them in the same application, it is possible to not only configure this setting globally (`pekko.stream.materializer.stream-ref.subscription-timeout`), but also via attributes:

 Scala
 :   @@snip [FlowStreamRefsDocSpec.scala](/docs/src/test/scala/docs/stream/FlowStreamRefsDocSpec.scala) { #attr-sub-timeout }